 How to Make Vanilla Extract

-Vanilla pods are the fruit of a stunning orchid (Vanilla planifolia) that's native to Central America.
-These ephemeral flowers open for just one day and each must be carefully hand-pollinated, since there’s only one bee known to pollinate them in the wild.
-After 9 months on the vine, the green vanilla orchid fruits are picked, graded by size, and bundled.
-At this point, they don't have that amazing vanilla scent or flavor we all love.
+After nine months on the vine, the green vanilla orchid fruits are picked, graded by size, and bundled.
+At this point, they don't yet have that amazing vanilla scent or flavor we all love.
 The bundled beans are submerged in boiling water to stop the ripening process and start the natural production of vanillin.
-The blanched beans are wrapped in cloth and placed in wooden crates to sweat.
+The blanched beans are then wrapped in cloth and placed in wooden crates to sweat.
 Each day for three weeks, they are removed, unwrapped, and placed in the sun for several hours.
 After this curing process, the beans become wonderfully fragrant and turn black in color.
-The pods are then placed on drying racks and turned by hand every day for another three weeks before being wrapped and crated for an additional two months.
-Quite a process!
-We are so proud to offer these Fair Trade & Organic Certified Vanilla Beans that are expertly produced by our skilled farmers.
+The pods are then placed on racks in a well-ventilated room for up to 35 days.
+From there, the beans are wrapped and crated for an additional two months to finish curing.
+The result—a high-quality vanilla bean that is fragrant and delicious.

 Easy Homemade Vanilla Extract Recipe